 - Slipping standards of health and safety, which of course can result in more onsite accidents, or worse.

-- Unsatisfied customers and complaints over missed or late deliveries.
+- Unsatisfied customers and complaints about missed or late deliveries.

 Because of all of these unwelcome effects, businesses with poor staffing levels will struggle to grow.
 But overstaffing can be just as damaging to growth and productivity as understaffing.
 If your staffing levels are too high, inevitably some members of your team will have too little to do.
 This is a huge waste of resources.
 It’s also bad for motivation – nobody wants to feel like a spare part.